arvindjit03/SQL-Data-Analysis/World Development Indicators using SQL/ReadMe.md

 The purpose of this project was to practice SQL.

-We have used World Development Indicator data from Kaggle.
+-> **About the dataset**: We have used World Development Indicator data from Kaggle.
+The World Development Indicators from the World Bank contain over a thousand annual indicators of economic development from hundreds of countries around the world.
 [Dataset](https://www.kaggle.com/datasets/kaggle/world-development-indicators?select=database.sqlite)

--> About the dataset: The World Development Indicators from the World Bank contain over a thousand annual indicators of economic development from hundreds of countries around the world.

 -> We have tried the following on the data: